How to Choose the Best Pillow for Back Sleepers

 OK lucky back-sleeper, are you looking to improve your rest with a new pillow?
 The best pillow for back sleepers:

-- has adjustable loft so that you can fine-tune the thickness, keeping your head and neck neutrally aligned.
+- has adjustable loft so that you can fine-tune the thickness, keeping your head and neck properly elevated off your mattress.

-- is firm and malleable, providing even and comfortable support without pressure points.
+- is firm and malleable, providing even and consistent support without pressure points.

 The thickness of your pillow matters, particularly for back sleepers!